 For additional information or to get involved, please contact Radhika Mohan at 703-746-3850 or firstname.lastname@example.org.

 All previous meeting materials from community and Steering Committee meetings, including audio and video recordings, can be found by visiting this page.

 Eisenhower West Steering Committee

 The City Manager appointed 12 members of the community to the Eisenhower West Small Area Plan Steering Committee, which was established by City Council on December 10, 2013.
-The Committee will provide guidance on the Eisenhower West Small Area Plan process, specifically focusing on the civic engagement process, agenda setting, outreach and communications, and some technical content elements, such as the project scope as well as development scenarios for consideration in the Eisenhower West transportation study.
+The Committee provided guidance on the Eisenhower West Small Area Plan process, specifically focusing on the civic engagement process, agenda setting, outreach and communications, and some technical content elements, such as the project scope as well as development scenarios for consideration in the Eisenhower West Transportation Study.

 Eisenhower West Steering Committee Members

-- Derek Hyra, Steering Committee Chair, Planning Commission
+- Mindy Lyle, Steering Committee Chair, Planning Commission

 - Judy Coleman, Park and Recreation Commission

 - Tyler Orton, Environmental Policy Commission